 Sustainability Committee (SuCo)

-This group channels student voice, ideas, and concerns into the development of Skidmore's Sustainability Strategic Plan by working closely with the Sustainability Office, Sustainability Coordinator, the Subcommittee on Campus Sustainability, the Associate Dean of Infrastructure, Sustainability, and Civic Engagement, and any other relevant groups.
+This group channels student voice, ideas and concerns into the development of Skidmore's Sustainability Strategic Plan by working closely with the Sustainability Office; sustainability coordinator; Subcommittee on Campus Sustainability; Associate Dean of Infrastructure, Sustainability, and Civic Engagement; and any other relevant groups.
 This committee helps streamline student efforts and campus initiatives addressing the goals of the Sustainability Strategic Plan.
 SuCo ultimately integrates student insight and proposes policy recommendations to encourage Skidmore to reach its full potential while advocating for an inclusive sustainable community.

 Highlights and Current Initiatives

 SuCo was proposed in fall 2011 and officially created in the spring semester of 2012.
 The committee functioned well, but during the fall 2012 semester committee members felt it was necessary to alter the membership of the committee to reflect a more holistic scope that covered all of the three pillars of sustainability.
 Therefore the membership and structure of the committee was altered and reorganized in order to reflect the social, economic and environmental aspects of sustainability.

 During the fall 2012 semester, SuCo wrote a status report, a compilation of all student-led sustainability initiatives dating back to 2003.
 The status report was written with seven topic areas: food, waste, transportation, green buildings, land management, energy and academics.
 The report is a continuous work in progress and will be updated yearly as more initiatives are initiated and completed.